 - A. Place the sonde in the bubbler (The bubbler should have been running for at least 1 hour).
 The sonde should be in the bubbler for at least 30 minutes.
 Allow sonde to continue to log data while coming to equilibrium.
 Check the barometric pressure using the barometer in the lab.
-Connect sonde cable to sonde and open KOR.
+Connect the sonde cable to the sonde and open KOR.
 Connect to the sonde as before.
 Click on <Instrument and Sensors> at the top of the page.
 Scroll down to the bottom of the "Logged Measurement Files."
 Click the <Import> button next to the most recent file.
 Double check to make sure that it has the correct file extension (three letter code, 2-digit year, and 2-digit week). - B. After the file is imported click on <Recorded Data> at the top of the screen.
 Click on the <Search> button at the upper left of the screen.
-Select the file that was just imported and click <View Selected Recorded Data>. - C. Look at the most recent reading.
+Select the file that was just imported and click <View Selected Recorded Data>.
+If there are multiple files with the file name select them all and put a note on the calibration log sheet. - C. Look at the most recent reading.
 Record the temperature and barometric pressure on the calibration log sheet.
-Look up the DO chart value using the chart in the front of the calibration log book or the chart on the wall in the lab.
+Look up the DO chart value using the chart in the front of the calibration logbook or the chart on the wall in the lab.
 Record the chart value on the calibration log sheet.
 Record DO mg/L, DO %Sat, Depth, and Battery.
 Compare the sonde reading to the chart value.
 If the sonde is off by >0.5mg/L make a note.
 Record the pressure corrected depth offset on the calibration log sheet.
-This can be found on the depth calibration sheet in the front of the calibration log book or on the wall in the lab. - D. Click on the <Export to CSV> button at the top of the page.
+This can be found on the depth calibration sheet in the front of the calibration logbook or on the wall in the lab. - D. Click on the <Export to CSV> button at the top of the page.
 Download the file to the M drive.
 It should go in: Con Mon/Continuous Monitoring/Data-WQ/DNR.
 From here select the appropriate year and month in which to save the file.
 Rename the file with the file extension and the word "raw" at the end.
 An example would be JUG2217raw.
-Click the <Save> button. - E. Stop logging by clicking <Deployment> at the top of the screen, followed by the <Stop Deployment> button. - F. Pull the sonde out of the bubbling bucket and remove the probe guard.
+Click the <Save> button. - E. Stop logging by clicking < Deployment > at the top of the screen, followed by the < Stop Deployment > button. - F. Pull the sonde out of the bubbling bucket and remove the probe guard.
 Click on <Home> at the top of the screen.
 Click on the <View Live Data> button, followed by the <Start Wiping> button.
 Check that the wiper wipes and parks correctly.
 Note it on the calibration log sheet.
+Assign fouling grades to each probe.
+The fouling grades can be found in the front of the calibration logbook or on the wall in the lab.
 Remove the wiper and place the probe guard back on the sonde.
-Add about 1/2" of DI water to a storage cup and place the sonde/probe guard in the storage cup.
-Tighten the storage cup. - G. Disconnect the sonde from KOR and place the sonde on the shelf until the post calibration is finished.
+Add about 1/2" of DI water to a storage cup and place the sonde/probe guard in the storage

+- cup.
+Tighten the storage cup. - G. Disconnect the sonde from KOR and place the sonde on the shelf until time allows for the remainder of the post-calibration procedure.